Coherence Index (CI)

 - • Time gaps without explanation

-Continuity tokens link groundings.
+Continuity tokens link groundings (device check-ins).
 Broken chain = 0.3 CI penalty.

 4. Relational Coherence